Tag: conversation

 Ephesians 1:17–19; Philippians 4:1–9

 There is a pernicious thought floating around that if Christians really believed what they say they do; they would all think similarly.
-Sadly, that often comes from Christians who perceive they are not being heard or perceive that someone with whom they is being heard.
+Sadly, that often comes from Christians who perceive they are not being heard or perceive that someone with whom they disagree is being heard.

-In my immediate , I am the person who hates tomatoes.
+In my immediate family, I am the person who hates tomatoes.
 Yes, they’re fine as ketchup and pizza sauce.
 Sometimes they’re okay as salsa (very rarely).
 Otherwise, no thank you.
 My wife, on the other hand, tomatoes.
 Out of 3 of our kids, 2 like tomatoes, 1 not so much.
 We’re related!
 How could we not like the same things?

 That is the same thought process required for all Christians to think the same.

-Not seeing things the same is quite normal.
+Not seeing things the same is quite .
 We are all the culmination of our experiences, the experiences of trusted , our hurts, our fears, our hopes, and our love.
 No one person is the same when you total all of that , even identical twins (though they’re probably the closest).

 How we disagree, however, is much bigger.
 If we could all disagree well, groupthink wouldn’t be an issue.
 When we disagree well, we each “feel” heard.
 When we disagree well, the decided path may not be ours, but because has been built, we are able to accept it.